ryanloveland/ryanloveland/README.md

 <h2 align="center"> About Me: </h2>
 <div align="center">
+I have been employed as a Software Engineer for 2+ years and I am currently looking for a new role.
-I am a recently graduated Computer Science and Engineering student from the University of California, Irvine.
+I graduated as a Computer Science and Engineering student from the University of California, Irvine.
 I took Electrical Engineering, Computer Engineering, and Computer Science classes during my time at school, but I have a passion for software!
 </div>
 <div align="center">
   <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="100" align="center">